yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 > 🚧 **Capturing Different Amounts**
 >
 > If you need to capture a different amount than originally authorized, you must use manual capture.
-The instant and delayed capture modes will always capture the initially authorized amount.
+The real-time and delayed capture modes will always capture the initially authorized amount.

-### Delayed capture (`capture: false` + `delayed_capture_settings`)
+### Delayed capture

-The delayed capture option allows you to schedule the capture of the payment for a later time, specified in the `delayed_capture_settings.delay` field.
+Configure `capture: false` along with `delayed_capture_settings` to schedule the capture of the payment for a later time, specified in the `delay` field.

 > 📘 `simplified_mode`
 >
-> Setting `simplified_mode` to `true` will make Yuno retry the operation in case an error occurs.
-This applies to both capture and cancel modes.
+> Setting `simplified_mode` to `true` will make Yuno retry the capture operation in case an error occurs during the scheduled capture attempt.

 ```json
 {